artsy/artsy.github.io/_posts/2017-04-22-danger-one-oh-again.md

 ## Which Danger should I use?

-This definitely depends on the project, but here's the main gist:
+This definitely depends on the project, there's a longer discussion [on the site](http://danger.systems/js/js-vs-ruby.html) too, but here's the main gist:

 * **Danger Ruby** is more mature, has more features, a solid plugin eco-system and covers more platforms.
 It's in a great place and is unlikely to have breaking changes from this point onwards.

 * **Danger JS** has a bigger potential for growth, is "stable enough", you can create plugins and will be able to do things that the Ruby version could not - eventually.
 Right now it only works with GitHub.

 ## Onwards and Upwards

 With the JavaScript version of Danger in a great place ready for production, I can start more serious work on [Peril][peril].
 Peril is a hosted web-service that runs Dangerfiles against GitHub events, see [the VISION.md][peril-vision].
 Those events span from a new user being created, to a new issue on a repo.
 Peril lets you run your own complex rules across an entire org.
 This can be a really powerful way to audit and improve entire-company culture.

 We started using Peril in Artsy [last week][peril-reaction].
 So it's starting to become a thing internally.
 It'll be awesome to explore the idea of org-wide rules.
 I think we're starting with making sure we assign someone on a PR.

 So give Danger a shot, and if you're bold. give [Peril][peril] a shot.